facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 !!! example "Auto-Linking Example"

-    ```
+    === "Output"
         - Just paste links directly in the document like this: https://google.com.
         - Or even an email address: fake.email@email.com.

+    === "Markdown"
         ```
         - Just paste links directly in the document like this: https://google.com.
         - Or even an email address: fake.email@email.com.
+        ```

 ## Shorthand Links